2026 Florida Missing Children's Day (FMCD)

 2024 National Anthem Contest Winner

-Congratulations to the 2024 National Anthem Contest winner, Valentina!
-Valentina performed her rendition of the National Anthem during this year’s ceremony.
-The National Anthem contest is open to elementary and middle schoolers, and the winner will perform at next year’s Florida Missing Children’s Day ceremony on September 8, 2025.
+Congratulations to the 2025 National Anthem Contest winner, Camila!
+Camila performed her rendition of the National Anthem during this year’s ceremony.
+The National Anthem contest is open to elementary and middle schoolers, and the winner will perform at next year’s Florida Missing Children’s Day ceremony on September 14, 2026.